eugenia1984/swift/100_days_of_swiftUI/day03.md

 Both sets and arrays are important in Swift, and understanding what their differences are will help you understand which one to choose for any given circumstance.

-Both sets and arrays are collections of data, meaning that they hold multiple values inside a single variable.
-However, how they hold their values is what matters: sets are unordered and cannot contain duplicates, whereas arrays retain their order and can contain duplicates.
+**Both sets and arrays are collections of data, meaning that they hold multiple values inside a single variable**.
+However, how they hold their values is what matters: **sets are unordered and cannot contain duplicates, whereas arrays retain their order and can contain duplicates**.

-Those two differences might seem small, but they have an interesting side effect: because sets don’t need to store your objects in the order you add them, they can instead store them in a seemingly random order that optimizes them for fast retrieval.
+Those two differences might seem small, but they have an interesting side effect: **because sets don’t need to store your objects in the order you add them, they can instead store them in a seemingly random order that optimizes them for fast retrieval**.
 So, when you say “does this set contain item X,” you’ll get an answer in a split second no matter how big the set is.

-In comparison, arrays must store their items in the order you give them, so to check whether item X exists in an array containing 10,000 items Swift needs to start at the first item and check every single item until it’s found – or perhaps it isn’t found at all.
+In comparison, **arrays must store their items in the order you give them**, so to check whether item X exists in an array containing 10,000 items Swift needs to start at the first item and check every single item until it’s found – or perhaps it isn’t found at all.

-This difference means that sets are more useful for times when you want to say “does this item exist?”
-For example, if you want to check whether a word appears in a dictionary, you should use a set: you don’t have duplicates, and you want to do a fast look up.
+This difference means that **sets are more useful for times when you want to say “does this item exist?”** For example, if you want to check whether a word appears in a dictionary, you should use a set: you don’t have duplicates, and you want to do a fast look up.

-For more information on this topic, check out Antoine van der Lee’s post: https://www.avanderlee.com/swift/array-vs-set-differences-explained/
+For more information on this topic, check out Antoine van der Lee’s post: [https://www.avanderlee.com/swift/array-vs-set-differences-explained/](https://www.avanderlee.com/swift/array-vs-set-differences-explained/)

 ## <img src="https://img.icons8.com/stickers/50/null/test-results.png"/>  Test: Sets